Biology of the Cell

 Copyright © 2014 Société Française des Microscopies and Société Biologie Cellulaire de France

 ISI Journal Citation Reports © Ranking: 2013: 78/185 (Cell Biology)

 Online ISSN: 1768-322X

-Effective with the 2013 volume, this journal will be published in an online-only format.
-No printed edition will be published.
+Effective with the 2013 volume, this journal is being published in an online-only format.
+No printed edition is available.
 Your article will therefore appear online-only.
 Furthormore, there will no cost to authors for the publication of colour images in the online-only edition.
 Please see the author instructions for full details.